Billwilliams1952/AD9833-Library-Arduino/README.md

 	void Begin ( void );

-	// Reset counting registers, output is off void Reset ( void );
+	// Reset counting registers, output is off
+	// ANY function call after this removes the RESET condition void Reset ( void );

 	// Update just the frequency in REG0 or REG1